-For many commercial and residential customers, the decision to invest in a solar and storage system has historically been a financial one.
+For many residential and commercial solar customers, the decision to invest in a solar power and storage system has historically been a financial one.
 But for an increasing number of people, going solar is an emotional choice.
 For many buyers today, the desire to ensure safety and security for their family and home drives the decision, in the face of both natural disasters and uncertainty about the costs and reliability of power supplied by traditional energy utilities.
-Today we’re looking at the shifts in buyer motivations, with some insight from our friends at HES Solar, a provider of residential and commercial solar systems in San Diego.
+Today we’re looking at the shifts in buyer motivations and how to sell solar products, with some insight from our friends at HES Solar, a provider of residential and commercial solar systems in San Diego.

 For decades, the provision of safe, reliable power at a reasonable cost has been the central mission of America’s utilities.
 Maintaining this reliability is a monumental feat.
 The fact that we take it for granted that flipping a switch will turn on the lights is a testament to the engineering prowess of the electric power industry.
 But despite this historically reliable option, distributed solar moved from the niche of the independent-minded and into the mainstream.